erizov/Professor/semester_3/lecture_11_dynamic_programming/fibonacci/README.md

 ### Comprehension

 1. Can you explain how Fibonacci works in your own words?
-2. What is the key insight or technique that makes Fibonacci efficient?
+2. What is the key insight or algorithm that makes Fibonacci efficient?

 ### Analysis